Han Jae-rim: 2003 to 2009: Beginnings

+2010 to 2018: Wooju Film

-Six years after his last completed film, Han returned to the big screen in 2013 with period drama The Face Reader.
-The film delved into the philosophical question whether character determines fate or vice versa, in a story about a Joseon fortuneteller skilled in physiognomy who becomes swept up in court intrigues and power struggles.
+In 2010, Han established a film production company Wooju Film Co., Ltd. Six years after his last completed film, Han returned to the big screen in 2013 with the period drama The Face Reader.
+The film delved into the philosophical question whether character determines fate or vice versa, through a story about a Joseon fortuneteller skilled in physiognomy who becomes swept up in court intrigues and power struggles.
 Again starring Song Kang-ho as the titular character opposite Lee Jung-jae as the ambitious Grand Prince Suyang, The Face Reader scored 9.1 million admissions at the local box office, making it the 13th highest grossing Korean film of all time.
-It won six trophies at the 50th Grand Bell Awards, including Best Film and Best Director for Han.
+In 2013, It won six trophies at the 50th Grand Bell Awards, including Best Film and Best Director for Han.

-Han also produced Roh Deok's films Very Ordinary Couple (2013) and Journalist (2015).
+Han also produced Roh Deok's films Very Ordinary Couple (2013) and The Exclusive: Beat the Devil's Tattoo (2015).

+According to an interview in Cine21 (2024), Han wrote the scenario of the movie The King (2017) in just one month.
+He was preparing for a martial arts film that wasn't going well, so he wrote this story and it came out quickly.
+The previous investor wanted him to do a martial arts film, but Han decided to write a unique story that he thought would be easier to produce with a distinctive cast.
+He considered actor Zo In-sung for the lead role, despite initial doubts about his willingness to take on a risky role.
+However, after meeting Zo, who expressed a genuine desire to have fun with the project without any strategic calculations, Han was impressed by his flexibility and commitment on set.
+Collaborating with Zo helped Han overcome his prejudice towards good-looking actors.